ruaaabdu/PlotCamLite/README.md

 python plotcam-lite.py -h

-for usage information, please refer to *insert link here*
+for usage information, please refer to the Help_Documentation pdf in the resources/documentation directory.